IslamZahari97/Week-one/Reflection/journal.md

                    that I used this occurrence as an excecuse to procrastinate a further two days (bad habit).
 Then I signed up for a new account using my Gmail and recieved the validation code right away.
 This was an inauspicious start to the course, however I needed to give myself a week to digest the overwhelming newness of everything this course has to offer.
-It wasn't just the fact that I'm not a techy person that made Week-one overwheling, I also had an epiphany hearing and reading about the Failing Gloriously concept, I realized how much failure has caused me a lot of anxiety and sadness in the past when it should have been a step to propel me towards success.
+It wasn't just the fact that I'm not a techy person that made Week-oneoverwheling, I also had an epiphany hearing and reading about the Failing Gloriously concept, I realized how much failure has caused me a lot of anxiety and sadness in the past when it should have been a step to propel me towards success.
 I was left wondering about the 'what if' of it all: What if I didn't shame myself for failing, what